 So here are some things to do to help you get your career into gear and keep you motivated throughout the year...

-Lastly, write out your list and plan of action legibly (there's a link below to a ready made sheet that you can download, print and use) and put the sheet of paper in a place where you will look at it every day.
+Lastly, write out your list and plan of action legibly (here's a link to a ready made sheet that you can download, print and use) and put the sheet of paper in a place where you will look at it every day.
 This might be on the wall next to your bed, stuck to the bathroom cabinet, fridge or front door, wherever is best for you, but make sure you look at it every day and read it through at least once a week - whatever you do, don't hide it!
-Make a note in your diary to evaluate your progress regularly (every month or two is good) and don't be afraid to fine tune each goal as necessary, as sometimes desires change or people move on.
+Make a note in your diary to evaluate your progress regularly (every month or two is good), make time in your schedule to work on your goals and don't be afraid to prioritise the most important ones and change or fine tune each goal as necessary, as sometimes desires change or people move on.

 It can be much easier to stay motivated and achieve your goals with the help of a 'Goal Buddy' or networking group (we talk about these on page 12 of the book).
 If someone is encouraging, chivvying or even nagging you to do what you've said you'd do, when you said you would do it, it really makes things easier for you, and makes you feel good as you'll also be doing the same for them, therefore gaining mutual support.

-There's no time like the present to formulate your goals and put them into action, especially as it's the New Year, so go for it and remember
+There's no time like the present to formulate your goals and put them into action, especially if it's the New Year, so go for it and remember

-Go to the DOWNLOADS page to get a printable sheet on which to formulate and display your goals.
+Go to the DOWNLOADS page to get a printable sheets on which to formulate and display your goals and achievements.

 If you found these tips useful, you'll find many more on the other pages of this site, so click the buttons above and have a browse.
 Please also share them with like-minded friends on social media (spread the word... and good karma!) by clicking the share buttons below.